 .

-2624300cookie-checkRotierendes Bild.
+262430cookie-checkRotierendes Bild.
 Animationsliste oder animierte Drehung?
-(Android)yes
+(Android)